-cellphonedb Logical: include the curated interactions from CellPhoneDB (not the whole cellinker Logical: include the curated interactions from Cellinker (not the whole Cellinker but a subset of it).

-CellPhoneDB but a subset of it).

-talklr Logical: include the curated interactions from talklr (not the whole talklr but a subset of it).

-signalink Logical: include the ligand-receptor interactions from SignaLink.
-These are all expert curated.

-...
-Passed to import\post\translational\interactions: further parameters for the interaction data.
+cellphonedb Logical: include the curated interactions from $CellPhoneDB$ (not the whole $CellPhoneDB$ but a subset of it). cellinker Logical: include the curated interactions from Cellinker (not the whole Cellinker but a subset of it). talklr Logical: include the curated interactions from $talklr$ (not the whole $talklr$ but a subset of it). signalink Logical: include the ligand-receptor interactions from SignaLink .
+These are all expert curated. • • • Passed to import_post_translational_interactions: further parameters for the interaction data.
 Should not contain 'resources' argument as that would interfere with the downstream calls.

-curated\ligrec\stats 35